-There were no hate crimes reported for 2019 or 2020.
+There were no hate crimes reported for 2019, 2020 or 2021.

-Delta College Public Safety did not classify any reported crimes as unfounded in 2019 or 2020.
+Delta College Public Safety did not classify any reported crimes as unfounded in 2019, 2020 or 2021.

 The statistics are included for the Downtown Saginaw Center campus and public property within the required Clery reporting geography.
-The College has made a written request for crime statistics to the police agencies having jurisdiction involving our reporting geography and for all non-campus properties.
+The College has made a written request for crime statistics to the police agencies having jurisdiction involving our reporting geography.
 Local law enforcement agencies contacted for crime statistics for Downtown Saginaw Center Campus are the Michigan State Police, the Saginaw County Sheriff Department, and the Saginaw City Police Department.
 In addition, all College CSAs received a written request for reports of crime statistics which includes the Judicial Officer, Dean of Students, and coaches, among others.
 Reportable crime statistics provided to us have been included in this report.
 Delta College Public Safety is responsible for requesting and compiling the information included in the annual disclosure of crime statistics.

 Delta College believes an informed public is a safety-conscious public.
 The following statistics, provided in compliance with the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act", are for your information.
-These statistics include incidents that occurred on campus property and public property at the Main Campus, Bay City Planetarium & Learning Center, Downtown Saginaw Center, and Midland Center.
+These statistics include incidents that occurred on campus property and public property at the Main Campus, Bay City Planetarium & Learning Center, Downtown Saginaw Center, and Downtown Midland Center.

 Non-Campus property incidents are reported for Main Campus.
-The Bay City Planetarium & Learning Center, Downtown Saginaw Center, and Midland Center do not have non-campus properties.
+The Bay City Planetarium & Learning Center, Downtown Saginaw Center, Downtown Midland Center and Midland Learning Center do not have non-campus properties.